 Flesh Raiders: appear again (or previously, depending on POV) in Dawn of the Jedi comics.
 They were introduced to Tython when the Rakata Empire invaded.

 Trandoshans: while the species appears in the movies (Bossk) it is in the Bounty Hunter Wars and Tales of the Bounty Hunters novels that their culture of wookiee hunting and worship of the Scorekeeper evolve.

 Chiss: Chiss first appear in the Thrawn trilogy novels.
 More of their cultural history appear in the Thrawn Duology, Survivor’s Quest, Outbound Flight and some in New Jedi Order novels.
-The first video game appearance ‘may’ be in the Dark Forces games as an occasional bartender.
+The first video game appearance ‘may’ be in the Dark Forces games as an occasional bartender with bad grammar.

 Names like Organa, Dodonna and Madine may be ancestors of those in the movies.
 Following on from that:

 The House of Thul (Alderaan) : Raynar Thul is a Jedi in Luke’s New Jedi Order.
 He first appears as a student in Young Jedi Knights.
 He comes of a successful business family that runs the Bornaryn Trading Fleet.